Some schools read tens of thousands of essays a year. So it’s important for your college essay to stand out.

-In this series of posts, I’ll give you tips on how to write the 2015 Common Application essay.
+In this series of posts, I’ll give you tips on how your Common Application essay can stand out.

-- Not every school accepts the Common Application, so check your list.
-Some schools require different essays.
+- Not every school accepts the Common Application, so check every college on your list for its essay requirements.

 Okay, ready?
 Here we go…